Alchme/ArtemisPower-NESRevival-Power-Module/7805 Linear Regulator and Alternatives.md

 This orignal Heatsink will provide enough cooling for 1.5 amps of power on the L7805CV

 ## L7805CV <br>
-Expand
-forgithub.txt
-2 KB
-Guardian — Today at 3:37 AM
-I want to see how it looks on the GitHub too
-What is the title of this file.md?
-Merlin.Shaw — Today at 3:37 AM
-it has all the formatting and pictures in it
-I called it 7805 Linear Regulator and Alternatives.md ﻿
-Merlin.Shaw
-merlin.shaw
-Launched in 1972, the 7805 and other 78 series LDO’s have proven their reliability and worth over the last 50 years.
-Using a Linear Regulator will have more heat but will also have far less Noise than a switching regulator.
-The 7805 IC Heatsink from your original NES Power Module will fit perfectly on our LDO boards This orignal Heatsink will provide enough cooling for 1.5 amps of power on the L7805CV

-## L7805CV <br>
 Price: $0.69 <br>
 Mouser: https://www.mouser.com/ProductDetail/511-L7805CV <br>
 Digikey: https://www.digikey.com/en/products/detail/stmicroelectronics/L7805CV/585964 <br>